ConnorNelson/kanak-dojo/intro-to-computing/level-2/.info/2-processes.md

 # Processes

-You've already written a program that can *exit*, but exactly is the "it" that exits?
+You've already written a program that can *exit*, but exactly is "it" that exits?
 This thing which starts, runs, and exits is called a **process**.
 A process is a running instance of a program.
 When you run a program, the kernel creates a *process* to run that program.
 When your program exits, the kernel destroys the process.
+There could be several independent running instances--processes--of the same exact program.

 The process is a resource that the kernel manages, and in turn, it has a collection of resources and attributes associated with it:
 - PID: the process has a unique ID, which is used to identify it.
 - CPU: the process has its own CPU state, including the general purpose registers and RIP.
 - Memory: the process has its own memory space, which is isolated from other processes.
 We'll explore this in more detail later.